Shwetak Patel

+Early life and career

-Shwetak Patel was born on December 9, 1981 in Selma, Alabama, though he was raised in Birmingham, Alabama.
+Shwetak Patel was born on December 9, 1981, in Selma, Alabama, though he was raised in Birmingham, Alabama.
 He attended Jefferson County International Baccalaureate School for high school in Birmingham, graduating in 2000.
 He received his B.S. in Computer Science from the Georgia Institute of Technology in 2003, and then continued on to receive his Ph.D. in computer science in 2008 under the advisement of Dr. Gregory Abowd.
 He started as an assistant professor at the University of Washington in 2008, where he remains today.
 In July 2013, he was promoted to associate professor, and then in July 2014 was named the Washington Research Foundation Endowed Professor.